7J2415147m/Jatin-kumar/README.md

 ![copyImage](https://github.com/user-attachments/assets/f2562e22-221d-4f98-8f96-155fd0c1c642)
 # 《Day 6》(Date: 03-07-2025)
 Today My seventh Day in (Training CSE 15 days)
-I studied about What are Network,Host,Client,Server,Mac address,DNS(Domain name sacle),Difference between Unicast,Broadcast,Multicast,What are IP Address its Types, what is IPV4 and IPV6,Classfull addressing,Subnetting,subnet Mask
+I studied about What are Network,Host,Client,Server,Mac address,IP(Internet Protocol) and its Types,DNS(Domain name sacle),Difference between Unicast,Broadcast,Multicast,What are IP Address its Types, what is IPV4 and IPV6,Classfull addressing,Subnetting,subnet Mask
 # What are Network:
 #### -> Network in computers means a group of connected computers and devices that can share information and resources like files, internet, printers, etc.